Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps

 where $w=(x,y,z)$ and $|w|=\sqrt{x^2+y^2+z^2}$. \end{Example}

-This map is very similar to that in Example 1 in \cite{HV}, although it is now in a three dimensional space.
-We could still use the same arguments to show that Assumption T${}''$ (e) is satisfied.
+This map is very similar to that studied in Example 1 in \cite{HV}, although it is now in a three dimensional space.
+We can still use the same arguments to show that Assumption T${}''$ (e) is satisfied.